Content Area Requirements

 • Hst 458 Modern Germany

-Proficiency: Demonstrate your proficiency in this contact area by completing a degree (bachelor’s, post-baccalaureate, master’s, or doctorate) in the target language, or by completing a degree from a country in the target language that is equivalent to a U.S. bachelor’s degree or greater, or by completing coursework in the following areas:
+Proficiency: Demonstrate your proficiency in this content area by completing a degree (bachelor’s, post-baccalaureate, master’s, or doctorate) in one of the following areas:

 Content Area Specialist: Bernd Ferner | fernerb@pdx.edu or Suwako Watanabe | suwako@pdx.edu

-Relevant PSU courses available to complete the proficiency requirements:
+Relevant PSU courses available to supplement preparation, if needed:

 • Phonetics